 Previously, we outlined how to scrape text-based data with Python.
 We‘ve showcased the entire process: from installing Python and the required libraries to coding a basic web scraper and outputting the acquired data into a CSV file.
+If you're unfamiliar with web scraping or want to learn more, check out our article on what is web scraping and how to scrape data from a website.
 In this second installment, you’ll learn how to extract images from a website and store them in a desired location.

 We highly recommend reading our article Python Web Scraping Tutorial: Step-By-Step, before moving forward.
 Understanding how to build a basic data extraction tool will make it significantly easier to create a Python image data scraper.
 Additionally, we’ll use parts of the code we had written previously as a foundation to download image links.
 Finally, we’ll use both Selenium and the requests library for learning purposes.